AggelosM/Deus-x264-Machina/README.md

 # Requirements
  - Windows
- - MATLAB installed (created and tested with R2014a)
+ - MATLAB installed.
+Test if the command "which imread" is showing anyhing. (created and tested with R2014a)
  - AviSynth with plugins
  - AvsPmod